zq99/Search-VBA-Code-Editor-from-another-workbook/README.md

 ### Purpose

-This repo is an example of a class I wrote, that can be used to search the code in a VBA project for a particular phrase.
+This repo is an example of a class I wrote, that can be used to search the code in a VBA project for a particular word.

 The code can search the VBA editor of any Microsoft Office Product (Excel/Access/PowerPoint/Word).